Note: The Summary table

 The reason for this is that psychology and psychiatry are too one-sidedly defined as science.

 What is scientifically not accessible will be largely ignored.
-But the exclusion of such topics leads to deficient theories and therapies and to a strong increase in psycho-practices (`psycho-boom'), that often give people dubious answers to questions that are not answered by conventional medicine.
+But the exclusion of such topics leads to deficient theories and therapies and to a strong increase in psycho-practices (`psycho-boom'), which often gives people dubious answers to questions that are not answered by conventional medicine.
 (See more to this topic in `Esoterism´.)

 In my work, I focus more on life itself than merely on science.
 Therefore, I attend to that which is of ultimate concern for the patients, regardless of whether or not it is scientifically ascertainable.For me, the credibility of statements is the decisive criterion, not their provability - credibility which includes knowledge and experience but is superordinate to it.

 In this study, basic assumptions (such as philosophies resp. worldviews and religions), which are the foundations of current psychological and psychiatric theories, are critically examined as to their psychological and psychotherapeutic relevance and functionality.
-In addition, I develop a specific theory and psychotherapy which include subjective and spiritual factors.
+Furthermore, I develop a specific theory and psychotherapy which includes subjective and spiritual factors.
 Thus, the theory and therapy of mental disorders are substantially expanded.

 One might ask the polemical question whether our psychology and psychiatry themselves do not suffer from poor health.
 They seem to be affected by disorders which could be called “scientitis” or “dogmatitis”, since they are too focused on science.
 In scientific writings, reference is made very rarely to philosophical or even religious insights.
 According to the 'malicious' words of Karl Kraus: “Psychoanalysis is that mental illness for which it regards itself as therapy” we psychiatrists should ask ourselves in which way our theories might be wrong or even 'in ill health' - or even we have reduced "the diseases of the mind to mindless diseases" (Basaglia).